-Subject to CSSP restrictions, the daily limit for Pacific Oysters in Pacific Fisheries Management Areas (PFMAs) 12 to 29 is 15 in the shell (or 0.5 L shucked) per day; the possession limit is twice the daily limit.
+Subject to CSSP restrictions, the daily limit for Pacific Oysters in Pacific Fisheries Management Areas (PFMAs) 12 to 29 is 12 per day; the possession limit is twice the daily limit.
 The daily limit in PFMAs 1 to 11 is zero.